martinalex7/ProjetPython2A/README.md

 ![](https://upload.wikimedia.org/wikipedia/commons/3/3d/Genius_Logo.png)

-:pushpin: This project can be seen though these two following versions:
+:pushpin: This project can be seen through these two following versions:

 - The **"rapport" version** of the project which is the deliverable for the Python for Data Scientist project.
 It is structured in 3 numerated notebook located in the rapport folder.